Help | Scheduling recurring Slack messages

 - This feature is currently in Beta while we work with Slack to improve this experience

-- Messages can't be scheduled in the past
+- Messages can not be scheduled in the past

 - Messages can only be scheduled to one user, conversation or channel at a time.